bgplab/bgplab/docs/policy/f-orf.md

 ## Configure an Inbound Prefix List

-* Using the configuration commands you mastered in the [Minimize the Size of Your BGP Table](4-reduce.md) lab exercise, create an inbound prefix list on RTR that will permit the default route and prefixes in the 172.16.0.0/16 address space with prefix length lower than /24.
+* Using the configuration commands you mastered in the [Minimize the Size of Your BGP Table](4-reduce.md) lab exercise, create an inbound prefix list on RTR that will permit the default route and prefixes in the 172.16.0.0/16 address space with a prefix length lower than /24.
 * Apply that prefix list to inbound EBGP updates received from X1.
 * Inspect the BGP table on RTR to verify the proper operation of the prefix list.
 You should get a printout similar to this one: